cert-manager/website/content/en/docs/usage/certificate.md

   name: example-com
   namespace: default
 spec:
+  # Secret names are always required.
   secretName: example-com-tls
   duration: 2160h # 90d
   renewBefore: 360h # 15d
+  organization: jetstack
+  # The use of the common name field has been deprecated since 2000 and is
+  # discouraged from being used.
+  commonName: example.com
+  isCA: false
+  keySize: 2048
+  keyAlgorithm: RSA
+  keyEncoding: pkcs1
+  usages:
+    - server auth
+    - client auth
+  # At least one of a DNS Name, USI SAN, or IP address is required.
   dnsNames:
   - example.com
   - www.example.com
   uriSANs:
   - spiffe://cluster.local/ns/sandbox/sa/example
+  ipAddresses:
+  - 192.168.0.5
+  # Issuer references are always required.
   issuerRef:
     name: ca-issuer
     # We can reference ClusterIssuers by changing the kind here.